shiyis/nlpwshiyi/modules/2e-jacobian.md

 @def sequence = ["jax"]

-# Automatic Differentiation: VJP and More on JAX
+# Automatic Differentiation: More on Linear Mapping and Jacobian Matrices

 **Table of Contents**